1975 ADLM Lectureship Award

 Martin Rubin, Ph.D. earned his Ph.D. in 1942 from Columbia University, and exposure to clinical chemistry in Mt.
 Sinai Hospital and Johns Hopkins Hospital and a period in industrial research in drug development was Martin Rubin’s pathway to clinical chemistry as Director (since 1948) of the Clinical Chemistry Laboratory of Georgetown University Hospital in Washington, D. C. Simultaneous appointments in the Graduate School (Medicine and Pathology for a while) and as Professor of Biochemistry in the Medical and Dental Schools have allowed for continuous efforts in basic research (trace metal metabolism, drug metabolism) and in clinical chemistry (methodology, automation, and computerization).
-As a member of the AACC since its formation, he has been Chairman of the Capital Section, served on the AACC Education and Standards Committees, been a member of its Board of Directors and recipient of the Capital Section Chemists award and the AACC Award for Outstanding Efforts in Education and Training (in 1972).
+As a member of the the Association for Diagnostics & Laboratory Medicine (formerly AACC) since its formation, he has been Chairman of the Capital Section, served on the the Association for Diagnostics & Laboratory Medicine (ADLM) Education and Standards Committees, been a member of its Board of Directors and recipient of the Capital Section Chemists award and the ADLM Award for Outstanding Efforts in Education and Training (in 1972).

 Other activities include service as a member of the Board of Directors of the American Board of Clinical Chemistry, the Laboratory Advisory Committee of the State of Maryland, Consultant to the FDA, National Academy of Sciences, Pan American Health Organization, WHO, several national governments, and industry.
 As a titular member of the Section of Clinical Chemistry IUPAC and President of the IFCC since 1967, an interesting opportunity has been available for extensive travel to survey, visit, and lecture in many parts of the world.
 In 1974, the doctorate honoris causa, was awarded by the University of Louis Pasteur in Strasbourg, France.